Effective Ways to Deal with Stubborn Child

-Parenting a stubborn child is not an easy task every little thing can turn into a struggle each day if you do not find a solution fast.
+Parenting a stubborn child is not an easy task.
+Every little thing can turn into a struggle each day if you do not find a solution fast.
 You may have come across plenty of information on how to control stubborn child behaviour, but every day is a new challenge.
 Disciplining a stubborn child might not be the best solution in all instances and finding a workaround might be more effective.

 - Fussy Eaters

 Most children can be fussy when it comes to food and meals and more so if the child has a stubborn streak.
 Being sneaky can be helpful here and try serving small portions of different food to your child and let them choose what they want to eat more of.
-You can also try to make food interesting by coming up with creative recipes with nutritious ingredients.
+You can also try to make food interesting by coming up with creative recipes with healthy ingredients.
 Also, try to involve your kid in mealtime chores such as setting the table.
-Rewarding them such as a favourite dessert for finishing meals can also smooth things faster.
+Rewarding them such as a favourite dessert for finishing their meals can also smooth things faster.

 - Homework Blues

 See if your child has difficulty completing the assigned homework or is overwhelmed by the amount to be written or learned.
 If that seems to be the case, you could break it down into shorter pieces to be completed in phases.
 Taking short breaks in between might get it done quicker than in one sitting.
 Another option is to combine it with another activity.
 For instance, learning spellings can be done while you are watering the garden with your child helping you out.